templates

 BinaryOperatorDefault

-You have to provide an initial value for binary operators with no default value.
+You must provide an initial value for binary operators with no default value.
 You can specify an initial value for binary operators with a default value.

 If the ellipsis stands left of the parameter pack, the parameter pack will be processed from the left.
 If right of the parameter pack, it will be processed from the right.
 This is also true if you provide an initial value.

-Fold expression allows it to implement Haskell functions foldl, foldr, foldl1, and foldr1 direct in C++.
+Fold expression allows it to implement Haskell functions foldl, foldr, foldl1, and foldr1 directly in C++.

 A Flavor of Haskell